Desmopressin is used to reduce the symptoms of diabetes insipidus

 Avoid excess dosage.

-Store it at controlled room temperature 20 to 25°C and in an airtight container.
+• Store desmopressin tablets at controlled room temperature from 20°C to 25°C and in an airtight container.

 Subscribe to our Free Newsletters!